Macon Felony Attorney

 In Georgia, felony crimes are not designated in their severity by number or letter, such as Class A or Class One.
 Instead, separate statutes define various felonies and their penalties based on facts and the circumstances of each individual case.
 As far as prison terms go, the most serious felonies may result in the death penalty or life in prison.
 Other serious felonies may result in prison terms of 10 to 25 years, while less serious felonies may result in prison sentences that range from a year up to 10 years.

 Felonies are also punishable by fines, which will depend on the nature of the offense.
 In Georgia, certain crimes may also be called “wobblers,” meaning they may be charged as either misdemeanors or felonies depending on the circumstances of the situation.

 Felony offenses include, but are not limited to:

 - A DUI causing serious bodily injury or death

 - Armed robbery

 - Hit and run resulting in serious injury or death

 - Attempting to elude law enforcement

 Deadwyler-Heuman Law Firm, LLC is prepared to represent all types of federal offenses, as listed above.
 If you are facing charges, do not wait to contact our firm for help.
-We offer a free, initial consultation as well as payment plans to ensure you can afford the legal services you will need during this time.
+Our Macon felony attorney offers a free, initial consultation as well as payment plans to ensure you can afford the legal services you will need during this time.